Canon 1300D vs Sony RX100 VI

 It is notable that the 1300D has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Sony RX100 VI?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: